 The process of washing and scrubbing in water following the electrolytic treatment does allow the possibility of re-rusting of the piece before there is a chance to dry it completely, which can spoil the finish.
 One system I sometimes use helps avoid this by removing water completely from the final stages, and the process, although cumbersome, works well and is outlined here:

-Firstly, the piece must be taken from the cleaning tank and promptly placed in a tub of clean water where it is scrubbed with a plastic brush to remove much of the now loose rust and well rinsed to remove the washing soda.
+Firstly, the piece must be taken from the cleaning tank and promptly placed in a tub of clean water where it is scrubbed with a plastic brush to remove much of the now loose rust and soot-like conversion products, and well rinsed to remove the washing soda.
 From here, it is then scrubbed and rinsed with Methylated Spirits (pure alcohol will serve) to remove the water along with more rust, and allowed to dry.
 Final cleaning work can now be performed on the dry piece, and when this stage is complete, the rust dust can be washed off using, once again, a solvent such as Methylated Spirits.
 Once this has evaporated, the piece can be given the final coating of oil or paint if desired.
 It is important to note that solvents can be dangerous if inhaled or handled, so these stages should only be completed outside with suitable protection and in accordance with the instructions and warnings relating to the specific solvents used.

 Painting The Treated Item

 I have received a fair bit of communication regarding whether the surface of the treated metal is suitable for painting without further treatment.
 The truth is, I don't know as I have yet to try this - my pieces are either left as they are or given a coating of oil.
 I welcome opinions on this matter, and will try to conduct some experiments.
 I would suggest though that a coating of 'red lead' primer followed by a conventional metal paint would be fine and that there would be little chance of rust forming under the paint.